alberand/Blog/content/prague-yellow-line.md

 Overall, this was an interesting experience.
 Now I thinking about going along Green and Red lines; both of them are shorter.
 In terms of joy, I think it's too long.
 My mind was really enjoying first 2 hours of the walk but then I needed to focus much more than is pleasant for a walk.
-I blame it on two things:

-- the fact that in about 2 hours I got to the city center, where I had to be careful in the crowd.
-- Second thing is that muscle pain become really noticeable which quite destructing.
+I blame it on the fact that in about 2 hours I got to the city center, where I had to be careful in the crowd and is that muscle pain become really noticeable which quite destructing.

 <style>
-#map {
+#max-container {
-    padding-top: 60%;
     max-width: 1150px;
     margin-bottom: 20px;
-    max-height: 50vw;
+    max-height: 500px;
+    height: 500px;
+    overflow: hidden;
+}

+#map {
+    width: 100%;
+    height: 500px;
 }

 .leaflet-control-attribution {